Debbie L. DeVries, MA, LMHC

 From an early age, I was conscientious and observant with a natural ability to anticipate others' needs, listen, and offer support.
 Offering care and compassion felt second nature, well before I ever understood it as a skill.
 I found a career path early in life by entering the fields of social work and mental health, where these abilities not only had a place but could make a difference.

-For over 30 years, I have been a member of the social justice and healing community and enjoying a thoroughly satisfying career, a trajectory profoundly influenced during my first internship at Western State Hospital.
+For over 30 years, I have been a member of the social justice and mental health healing community, enjoying a thoroughly satisfying career.
+This trajectory was profoundly influenced during my first internship at Western State Hospital.
 The individuals I came to know and support inspired me through their resilience, their stories, and their humanity, and they continue to guide my work today.
 That formative experience fueled my passion to serve the public, as it put into sharp focus the health and safety needs of our communities.

 Throughout my career and in managing my personal holistic health challenges, stemming from severe injury, I gained valuable insight into the human capacity to be amazingly resilient when adequate supports are available.
 This work continues to be meaningful and is an enduring joy I carry with me every day.